divnix/std/docs/reference/conventions.md

 Sometimes `nix` evaluations don't strictly depend on a particular `system`, and scoping them seems counter-intuitive.
-But due to the fact that function calls are memoized, there is never a pentalty in actually scpoing them.
+But due to the fact that function calls are memoized, there is never a penalty in actually scoping them.
 So for the sake of uniformity, we scope them anyways.

 The outputs therefore abide by the following "schema":